meltano/meltano-codespace-ready/README.md

 *- Files in codespaces autosave!
 No need to save anything.*

-# What you're building: Let's run the final data pipeline first. #
+# What you're building: let's run the final data pipeline first. #

 There's a csv [customers.csv](data/customers.csv) with
 - customer names, e-mail adresses and IPs